When you’re ready to learn how to make soap, here are 6 of the best soap making books for beginners to get you started.

 The Soapmaker’s Companion by Susan Miller Cavitch

-If you want to dive deep into soap making, you’ll want to get The Soapmaker’s Companion.
+For a deep dive into the art and science of making soap, you’ll want The Soapmaker’s Companion.
 What it lacks in pretty photos, it makes up for in substance.

 Much more than just a “how-to” book, this guide will walk you through the chemistry of soap making plus in-depth looks at soaping ingredients.
 There’s also a great troubleshooting and common questions section.

 If you think, at some point, you may start your own soap business, I’d highly recommend this book in particular.
-It will get you very comfortable with the science of soap (a must for anyone turning pro) and it has 4 full chapters on setting up your soap making business, from start-up to selling plus regulations all soap sellers must know.
+It will get you very comfortable with the science of soap (a must for anyone turning pro) and it has four full chapters on setting up your soap making business, from start-up to selling to regulations all soap sellers must know.

 Are You Ready To Make Handmade Soap?

-If you’re itching to make soap completely from scratch (no premade base required) then you’ll want to make soap using the cold process soap method.
+If you’re itching to make soap entirely from scratch (no premade base required) then you’ll want to use the cold process soap method.

-This method does require working with lye, which can be intimidating to brand new soap makers.
-If you’d like some extra instruction and personal support learning how to make soap, you may be interested in taking my course How To Make Soap From Scratch.
+This method does require working with lye, which can be intimidating to brand-new soap makers.
+For extra instruction and personal support in learning how to make soap, you may be interested in taking my course How To Make Soap From Scratch.

 Happy soap making!